Amwence/Certified-Cloud-Security-Professional-CCSP-/Key Cloud Computing Characteristics.md

 ## Rapid Elasticity and Scalability

 In a tradional computing model, a company would need to buy the infrastructure needed for any future, potential, or anticipated growth.
 If they estimate poorly, they either will have a lot of excess capacity or will run out of room.
 Neither situation is optimal.
 In a cloud solution, the space needed grows and shrinks as necessary to support the customer.
 If there is apeak in usage or resource needs, the service grows to meet those needs.

+## Resource Pooling

+In many ways this is the core of cloud computing.
+Mulitple customers share a set of resources including servers, storage, applications service, etc. They do not each have to buy the infrastructure necessary to provide their IT needs.
+Instead they share these resources with eachother throught the orchestration of the CSP.
+Everyone pays for what they need and use.
+The goal is that resources are used efficiently by the group of customers.

+## Measured Service

+Metering service usage allows a CSP to chanrge for the resources used.
+In a private cloud, this can allow an organization to charge each department based on their usage of the cloud.
+For a public cloud, it allows each customer to pay for the resources used or consumed.
+With a measured service, everyone pays their share of the costs.